Skip to content

 Core Concepts

-This section explains the foundational components that define the MOFA Refined Architecture, which is designed to be a separate shared Dart package.
+This section explains the foundational components that define the MOFA architecture’s datasource layer.
+The Convertor pattern is implemented as a separate shared Dart package, reusable across all projects.

 Components are chainable, meaning the output of one component becomes the input for the next.
 This allows the creation of modular pipelines similar to the functional programming paradigm found in rxdart.